 The Parameters of Reverb

 It’s essential to understand how to apply the correct type of reverb to your track correctly.
 Knowing the parameters and how to use them correctly can easily take your audio production to the next level.
 Below, we’ll talk about a few of the critical parameters in more detail.

 This one is pretty simple; pre-delay is the time it takes for the reflections to trigger after the initial sound source has been played.

 This parameter determines the complexity of the reverb itself.
 Diffusion allows you to set the density or shape of the reverb, which you can manipulate to sound thinner or fatter.

 One of the most critical parameters, the mix, is how you control the balance between your wet and dry signals.
 When you increase your dry signal, more of the original audio shines through, and with higher wet values, you’ll get more reverb.
 This is where you should be finding your perfect balance between the original sound and the power of the reverb you’re using.

 When it comes to the size of your reverb, this is referencing how long your reverb reflections are.
-To give a visualization, when you increase the reverb size, you’re essentially increasing the size of the reverbs room.
+To give you a visualization, when you increase the reverb size, you’re essentially increasing the size of the reverbs room.

 These should be understood clearly, as this is the first part of the reverb you’ll hear.
 The early reflections perform alone compared to the rest of the reverb you hear on the tail.
 So, you’ll want to make sure those hit right as the listener will pick up on them first.